 How to save money when sewing a pair of curtains

-Firstly, look out for sales and offers (like the one above from Terry's!)
-Also, choosing a plain fabric will mean you dont have to faff about with pattern matching, which can get complicated If you do choose a fabric that has large motifs or a bold repeated design.
+Firstly, look out for sales and offers.
+Also, choosing a plain fabric will mean you don't have to faff about with pattern matching, which can get complicated If you do choose a fabric that has large motifs or a bold repeated design.
 You need to buy extra to accommodate the motifs and allow you to match up any prints on the separate curtain panels.
 Its a good idea to take your window measurements into the fabric shop so you can make any additional calculations.
 The cheapest (and easiest) curtains to make are tab top.
-The panels arent as gathered so they use up less fabric than a pair made with header tape.
+The panels aren't as gathered so they use up less fabric than a pair made with header tape.